yuki-kimoto/gitprep/README.md

 * Github clone.
 GitPrep have same interface as GitHub.
 * Portable.
 You can install GitPrep into your Unix/Linux server.
-* Support cygwin on Windows.
+* Support cygwin on Windows(need gcc4 package).
 You can install GitPrep into Windows.
 * Only needs Perl 5.8.7+.
 * CGI support.
 * Having built-in web server, Reverse proxy support.